pytest-dev/pytest/doc/en/skipping.rst

     ======================== 7 xfailed in 0.12 seconds =========================

-.. _`skip/xfail with parametrize`:
+.. _`skip/xfail with parameterize`:

-Skip/xfail with parametrize
+Skip/xfail with parameterize
 ---------------------------

-It is possible to apply markers like skip and xfail to individual test instances when using parametrize:
+It is possible to apply markers like skip and xfail to individual test instances when using parameterize:

 .. code-block:: python

     import pytest

-    @pytest.mark.parametrize(
+    @pytest.mark.parameterize(
         ("n", "expected"),
         [
             (1, 2),